To the boy who is suddenly surfacing and haunts:

 stillness.
 So: touch or revolt.
 Or both—this convulsion, this

 resistance, ours.
 Will you hold?
 If I ask you to

-dance, will you be a jester, a deranged knave, an unironic laugh, the promise
+dance, will you be a jester, a deranged knave, a promise of unironic

 willing to be crownless, headless, spinning like the jaded

 ballerina in a music box from long ago?
 I am not a lost child but lost

 childhoods.
 I am the ogre mask, the drunkard elf, the flightless fairy